Netflix to begin password-sharing crackdown in early 2023

 In April, Netflix reported its first loss of subscribers in more than a decade, which had a negative impact on their stock.
 At the time, executives blamed increased competition and password sharing.

-The company said it has landed on a “thoughtful approach” and announced Tuesday that those benefiting from sharing will have the ability to transfer their profiles into their own new accounts.
+The company has landed on a “thoughtful approach” and announced Tuesday that those benefiting from sharing will have the ability to transfer their profiles to new accounts.

-Also, subscribers will have the ability to create sub-accounts “if they want to pay for family or friends.”
+Also, subscribers will have the ability to create sub-accounts.
 Price points surrounding both ideas are not known at this time.

-“In countries with our lower-priced ad-supported plan, we expect the profile transfer option for borrowers to be especially popular,” Netflix said.

 Netflix’s upcoming ad option will be their fourth — joining its basic, standard and premium plans.